 Be gracious to me, O Lord, and help me to trust you.
 Let me know that my life is in your strong and tender hands.
 Give me confidence in your goodness and provision.

 Be gracious to me, O Lord.
 When fear has me in its grasp, deliver me.
 Fill me again with your perfect love that casts out fear.
 Be my rock, my fortress, my protector.

-Be gracious to others, O Lord, to the millions who share my fear today, and to the millions who are already out of work.
+Be gracious to others, O Lord, to those who share my fear today, and to those who are already out of work.
 Help them to turn to you, to trust you, and to receive your gracious provision.
 Amen.